 These are the men and women who make the world turn.
 The writers who have caused all of us to buy something… even if we don’t know it.
 Outside of ultra top-selling novelists like J. K. Rowling and George R. R. Martin, A-listers are the highest paid writers in the world.
 And they’re worth every penny.

 The A-list is the equivalent of the NBA or the NFL.
 The best of the absolute best.
-If you can afford to pay at least $25,000 for an advertisement, you won’t go wrong with these writers.
+If you can afford them, you can’t go wrong.

-BUT… one thing many A-list writers do is hire “copyhands”.
+Except… one thing many A-list writers do is hire “copy cubs”.
 These are up and comers who will do the writing for the A-lister.
 Then the A-lister will take a look at it and make any changes or corrections required.
 You’ll still get phenomenal copy with this approach.
 But, I’m not sure that I’d say it’s worth the cost of what it costs.
 After all it’s not easy to find A-listers.
 You’ll have to dig for them.
-And if you dig for them and then spend a fortune and they’re not even writing the ad… That doesn’t sit well for me.
+And if you dig for them and then spend a fortune and they’re not even writing the ad… that doesn’t sit well for me.
 In my opinion, unless you personally know an A-lister, or get recommended to one by someone who’s really an insider, it’s risky business playing at this level.
 Some A-listers will tell you if your copy is being farmed off to copy cubs.
 Some won’t.

 So how do you actually find an A-lister?